Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: Numerical Experiments

 \item Define the \textbf{random problem generator} variable as

 Here, $\X(N, \dist, o) $ is an integer problem of type \ref{Pblm Integer Problem}.

 \item Define the \textbf{D\&C solution variable} by

-In the expression above, it is understood that $ \X = \X(N, dist, o) $ in the random problem generator variable and $\ups(\X, r, \talg, s, f, m) $ indicates the solution for the chosen integer problem $ \X \in \Omega $, under the D\&C tree solution parameters $ r, \talg, s, f, m $, i.e. a stack/vector of solutions in $ \N^{\uph} $ where $ \uph $ is the height of the constructed D\&C tree.
-In particular, notice that $ \uph $ is also a random variable. \end{enumerate} \end{definition} Notice that if the parameters $ N, s, m $ are fixed then $ \uph $ is constant and the D\&C solutions random variable $\ups(\X(N, dist, o), r, \talg, s, f, m)\in \N^{\uph} $.
-However, a Monte Carlo simulation analysis can not be applied under these conditions, since the realizations of the random variable $ \ups $ would not meet the hypotheses of the Law of Large Numbers \ref{Th the Law of Large Numbers} (specifically, the identically distributed condition).
+In the expression above, it is understood that $ \X = \X(N, dist, o) $ is the random problem generator variable and $\ups(\X, r, \talg, s, f, m) $ indicates the solution for the chosen integer problem $ \X \in \Omega $, under the D\&C tree solution parameters $ r, \talg, s, f, m $.
+This is, a stack/vector of solutions in $ \N^{\uph} $ where $ \uph $ is the height of the constructed D\&C tree.
+In particular, notice that $ \uph $ is also a random variable. \end{enumerate} \end{definition} Notice that if the parameters $ N, s, m $ are fixed, then, $ \uph $ is constant and the D\&C solutions random variable $\ups\big(\X(N, dist, o), r, \talg, s, f, m\big)\in \N^{\uph} $.
+However, a Monte Carlo simulation analysis can not be applied under these conditions, because the realizations of the random variable $ \ups $ would not meet the hypotheses of the Law of Large Numbers \ref{Th the Law of Large Numbers}, more specifically, the identically distributed condition.
 On the other hand, the analysis is pertinent for several realizations of the random variables $ \X $ and $ \ups $, with a fixed list of free/decision parameters, namely $ P = (N, dist, o, r, \talg, s, f, m) $.
 Under these conditions the Law of Large Numbers can be applied on $ \ups $ to estimate the expected effectiveness of the method, conditioned to the chosen set of parameters $ P $. \\

-In order to compare the different scenarios without introducing too many possibilities a standard had to be fixed, which is listed below together with the justification behind its choice. \begin{definition} In the following we refer to the \textbf{standard setting} of a numerical experiment $ P = (N, dist, o, r, \talg, s, f, m) $ for $ \talg = \text{hlT} $, or $ P = (N, dist, o, r, \talg, s, m) $ when $ \talg = \text{blT} $ if its parameters satisfy the following values: \begin{enumerate}[(i)] \item Head Fraction, $ f = 0.5 $ (applies for the head-left method only).
+In order to compare the different scenarios without introducing too many possibilities a standard setting has to be defined, which we introduce below, together with the justification behind its choice. \begin{definition} In the following we refer to the \textbf{standard setting} of a numerical experiment

+if its parameters satisfy the following values: \begin{enumerate}[(i)] \item Head Fraction, $ f = 0.5 $ (applies for the head-left method only).
 To make it comparable with the balanced method.

-\item Occupancy Fraction, $ o = 0.9 $.
-From experience, it is reasonable to assume a slack capacity of 10\% when booking rooms for an activity such as a massive test.